EscolaLMS/headless-format/source/index.md

 A Headless LMS allows brands and companies to engage with users on any device and format.
 White label was never easier then with headless.
 A Headless LMS fits into any preferred tech stack or framework, including most popular ones like React, Angular, and Vue.

-### Limitations parts of current standards that headless improve
+## Limitations parts of current standards that Headless can improve

 - Implementing **Separation of concerns** design pattern is complete.
 - New headless formats can defined content structure.